Azure-Samples/aks-front-door-private-link-service/README.md

 You can deploy the Bicep modules in the `bicep` folder using the `deploy.sh` Bash script in the same folder.
 Specify a value for the following parameters in the `deploy.sh` script and `main.parameters.json` parameters file before deploying the Bicep modules.

-- `prefix`: specifies a prefix for the AKS cluster and other Azure resources.
+- `prefix`: specifies a prefix for all the Azure resources.
 - `authenticationType`: specifies the type of authentication when accessing the Virtual Machine. `sshPublicKey` is the recommended value.
 Allowed values: `sshPublicKey` and `password`.
 - `vmAdminUsername`: specifies the name of the administrator account of the virtual machine.
 - `vmAdminPasswordOrKey`: specifies the SSH Key or password for the virtual machine.